cestarte/weather-scrape/readme.md

 # weather-scrape

 Scrape weather data from the web and store it into a local sqlite database.
 Work in progress!
-Right now there's just a single source.
-Supply a wunderground URL and the script will collect the info and print it to your terminal.
+Right now there's just a single source (wunderground).
+Supply a URL and the script will collect the info and then store it to a local sqlite database.

 ## Prerequisites